Beth Freedman, manager of Outpatient Nutrition at the Diabetes Education Center at Mercy Hospital, shares essential information about prediabetes.

 What is prediabetes?

 Prediabetes is the precursor to type 2 diabetes—a “warning sign” that you could be looking at a diabetes diagnosis in the future.
 As we age and enter our early-to-mid 40s, our chances of developing prediabetes increase.
 And so do our risk factors.
 High blood pressure, cholesterol or triglycerides can also heighten your prediabetes risk.

 Prediabetes is diagnosed as part of your routine bloodwork.
-During your yearly physical, your primary care physician will order a bloodwork panel, which will include an A1C test.
+Your primary care physician will order a bloodwork panel during your yearly physical, including an A1C test.
 This simple hemoglobin test measures your three-month blood sugar levels.

 A1C results can fall into one of three categories:

 - Prediabetes: A1C is between 5.7 - 6.4

 - Type 2 diabetes: A1C of 6.5 or higher on two separate tests

 An A1C in the prediabetes range is reversible; however, it’s a red flag to take action.
 Prediabetes can lead to a type 2 diabetes diagnosis, which is not reversible and must be managed daily throughout your lifetime.